TheAcharya/Airlift/README.md

   -h, --help                         show this help message and exit

 dropbox options:
-  --dropbox-token                    your Dropbox OAuth 2 token --attachment-columns               specify one or more attachment columns --attachment-columns-map           specify how the attachment column must be mapped in Airtable
+  --dropbox-token FILE               your JSON file with Dropbox API App key --attachment-columns               specify one or more attachment columns --attachment-columns-map           specify how the attachment column must be mapped in Airtable